RippleOSI/Ripple-ShowcaseStack-Docs/pages/qewd/qewd_json_mapper.md

 See slightly older version with some sample data in here

-{% include image.html file="/qewd/JSON_TrToolv2.PNG" alt="JSON Mapper" caption="This is a po;ulated view of the QEWD Content Store" %}
+{% include image.html file="/qewd/JSON_TrToolv2.PNG" alt="JSON Mapper" caption="This is a populated view of the QEWD Content Store" %}

 See the tool in action from here, available in standalone and embedded within QEWD-Ripple